olir/unreal-sqlite3/README.md

-# Blueprint-Library SQLite3 for Unreal Engine 5
+# Blueprint-Library SQLite3 for Unreal Engine

 ## About this fork

-Based on Squareys/unreal-sqlite3:

-Updated to use Plugin parts of Unreal Engine 5.
+Based on [unreal-sqlite3 by Squareys](https://github.com/Squareys/unreal-sqlite3) but using SQLiteCore from UnrealEngine (should work on 4.22+)

 I added some support for sqlite3 to have database modifications reachable from Blueprints.
 Example: